 Nuisance Dog licence category

-A new Nuisance Dog licence category has been created and will apply to dogs that are the subject of three or more convictions in the past three years for any combination of the following offences:
+The Nuisance Dog licence category applies to dogs that are the subject of three or more convictions in the past three years for any combination of the following offences:

-c) failure to control or leash while the dog is off the owner's property.
+- Failure to control or leash while the dog is off the owner's property

-Nuisance Dogs will be subject to an increased licence fee of $100 per year (versus $36 for a spayed or neutered dog under the regular dog licence category).
+Nuisance Dogs are subject to an increased licence fee of $100 per year (versus $36 for a spayed or neutered dog under the regular dog licence category).

-Once deemed a Nuisance Dog, any subsequent violations of the offences listed above will be subject to an increased fine of $250 (versus $100 under the regular dog licence category).
+Once deemed a Nuisance Dog, any subsequent violations of the offences listed above are subject to an increased fine of $250 (versus $100 under the regular dog licence category).